isovector/thinking-with-types/prose/computing/1-assoc-tyfams.markdown

 ## Associated Type Families

-Let's return to our earlier discussion about `printf`{.cpp}.
-Recall, the concern was that despite `printf`{.cpp} having a type that humans can understand, its many bugs come from our inability to convince the compiler about this type.
+Let's return to our earlier discussion about `printf`.
+Recall, the concern was that despite `printf` having a type that humans can understand, its many bugs come from our inability to convince the compiler about this type.

 One of Haskell's most profound lessons is a deep appreciation for types.
 With it